 - The environments where the adjacent possible can be explored lead to good innovation.

-- Challenging problems don’t define their adjacent possible in a clear way.
-A good solution combines what’s available to solve the problem.
+- Challenging problems don’t clearly define their adjacent possible.
+A right solution combines what’s available to solve the problem.

 - Good ideas spill through connected “liquid” networks of individuals.

-- Most inventions and discoveries are not made by lone wolves but a group humans exchanging ideas (“spare parts”) and problems they are trying to solve.
+- Lone wolves do not make most inventions and discoveries but a group of humans exchanging ideas (“spare parts”) and problems they are trying to solve.

 The slow hunch

-- An FBI agent filed a memo on July 2001 stating that Osama Bin Laden is sending students to attend civil aviation in the US.
+- An FBI agent filed a memo in July 2001 stating that Osama Bin Laden is sending students to attend civil aviation in the US.
 The memo was marked speculative.
-A month after his memo, Pan Am Flight academy in Minnesota reported to FBI about a suspicious student who has more interest in cockpit doors and communication than the actual flying.
-The search warrant to check his laptop was not granted till Sep 11, 2001.
-The two agents in Arizona and Minnesota had hunches but only if they were connected, it would have lead to something.
+A month after his memo, Pan Am Flight Academy in Minnesota reported to the FBI about a suspicious student who has more interest in cockpit doors and communication than the actual flying.
+The search warrant to check his laptop was not granted until Sep 11, 2001.
+The two agents in Arizona and Minnesota had hunches, but only if they were connected, it would have lead to something.

-- Slow hunches stay in the mind and develop into an idea over time, and liquid networks allow such hunches to be passed around and intermingled with other hunches.
+- Slow hunches stay in mind and develop into an idea over time, and liquid networks allow such feelings to be passed around and intermingled with other hunches.

-- Tim Berner’s Lee took inspiration from Enquire Within Upon Everything over time to develop his hunches around how World Wide Web should look like.
-Similar hunches lead to the invention of products like Google News.
+- Tim Berner’s Lee took inspiration from Enquire Within Upon Everything over time to develop his hunches around how the World Wide Web should look like.
+Similar ideas lead to the invention of products like Google News.

-- Dreams and sudden sparks of thoughts explore the adjacent possible combining various unrelated ideas and sometimes reveal remarkable solutions to problems at hand.
+- Dreams and sudden sparks of thoughts explore the adjacent possible, combining various unrelated ideas and sometimes reveal unusual solutions to problems at hand.

 - Dmitri Mendeleev had a dream that elements cannot be ordered by atomic weight and suggested him to use the atomic number instead.

-- Sleeping on the problem has demonstrated strong positive impact on problem-solving ability.
+- Sleeping on the problem has demonstrated a strong positive impact on problem-solving ability.

-- Large clusters of neurons fire occasionally at the same frequency and this has shown to be positively correlated with IQ.
+- Large clusters of neurons occasionally fire at the same frequency, and it is positively correlated with IQ.

 - Daphnia, a water flea, reproduces asexually under normal circumstances.
-Subjected to stress (harsh weather), the reproduction starts producing males and switches to a sexual reproduction.
+The reproduction, when subjected to stress (harsh weather), starts producing males and switches to sexual reproduction.
 It’s a biological innovation strategy.
-When life is going good, it makes sense to keep doing what you are doing.
+When life is going well, it makes sense to keep doing what you are doing.
 Innovation is required when it’s not.

-- Reading is an unsurpassed vehicle for transmitting new ideas.
-But if it’s spread over a long period then serendipitous connections won’t happen.
-Bill Gates takes annual reading vacations to read a large amount of text in a short period of time.
+- Reading is an unprecedented vehicle for transmitting new ideas.
+But if it’s spread over a long period, then serendipitous connections won’t happen.
+Bill Gates takes annual reading vacations to read a large amount of text in a short period.

 - Internal and external idea exchange platforms are all about finding and sharing hunches. (ashishb’s note: I feel that the author is over-emphasizing their success, the GreenXchange mentioned touted in the book is not even active anymore).

-- Triode, Penicillin, Photography, Pacemaker, all were results of errors made during the experimentation.
+- Triode, Penicillin, Photography, Pacemaker, all were results of mistakes made during the experimentation.

 - The white noise of cosmic radiation was believed to be an error till it was realized that its a proof of Big Bang.